divinites/oauth-mail/README.md

 The setting template is

-Preference -> Package Settings -> Oauth Mail -> Mail settings - Default
+Preference -> Package Settings -> Quick Mail -> Mail settings - Default

  you should copy it and paste to

-Preference -> Package Settings -> Oauth Mail -> Mail settings - User
+Preference -> Package Settings -> Quick Mail -> Mail settings - User

 to configure your own mail settings.